-Many people dismiss the idea of cleaning their pet’s teeth with excuses like ‘it’s not natural’ or ‘wolves and tigers don’t need their teeth brushing!’.
+Many people dismiss the idea of cleaning their pet’s teeth as they may think ‘it’s not natural’ or ‘wolves and tigers don’t need their teeth brushing!’.
 However, our domestic pets live very different lives to their wild cousins.

 Wild animals hunt for food and eat a predominantly raw diet that contains lots of natural teeth cleaning materials, like raw bones and their prey’s hides.
-Despite this, they can suffer from teeth problems too.
+Despite this, they can experience teeth issues too.
 The difference is that wild animals can’t visit a vet to remove sore teeth or treat abscesses.
 Sadly, if problems become severe enough to interfere with hunting or eating, the animal simply won’t survive.

-Meanwhile, our domestic pets typically eat a more processed diet.
+Meanwhile, our domestic pets typically eat a very different diet.
 Though crunchy kibble can help clean teeth to a degree, lots of us feed soft foods so our pets need a helping hand to keep their mouths healthy.
 Even if you feed only dry food, some pets still experience dental problems if you don’t clean their teeth regularly.

 Pet teeth cleaning: what to use and how often

 So, how do we clean our pet’s teeth ourselves?
 There are lots of methods that support their teeth and gums at home.
 Here are some simple ways to keep their pearly whites shining…